 Because Arizona’s growing seasons are shorter, we ask a lot of the vegetables we grow – they need to sprout, grow, and produce during a short amount of time.

 For the best chance of success, it’s important to give plants what they need to thrive in desert conditions.
-A combination of compost, peat moss, and vermiculite added to raised beds is a simple and effective way to begin gardening right away.
-Continue adding compost and organic matter each season and the soil in your raised beds will improve each year.
+A soil combination of compost, coconut coir or peat moss, and vermiculite added to raised beds is a simple and effective way to begin gardening right away.
+Arizona Worm Farm sells a raised bed mixture with these ingredients designed to work well here in the low desert.

 This blog post shares more information about the best soil for raised beds.